OliverHofkens/scryfall-telegram/README.md

 can be found here: [Scryfall Syntax Reference](https://scryfall.com/docs/reference).

 For always-on mode, add [ScryfallBot](https://t.me/ScryfallBot) to your chat and mark cards to be looked up with `[[ card you want to find ]]`.
+You can find a specific printing or limit the search to a specific set by adding the 3 letter set code like this: `[[ my card | SET ]]`

 Some inline examples:
 - Search a card by name: `@ScryfallBot Bolas`